Kazimierz Dąbrowski: Observations on giftedness

 In an appendix to Dąbrowski (1967), results of investigations conducted in 1962 with Polish youth are reported.
 Specifically, "a group of gifted children and young people aged 8 to 23" were examined (p.
 251).
 Of the 80 young people studied, 30 were "intellectually gifted" and 50 were from "drama, ballet, or art schools" (p.
 251).
 Dąbrowski found that every one of the children displayed what he called his factor of overexcitability, OE, "which constituted the foundation for the emergence of neurotic and psychoneurotic sets.
-Moreover it turned out that these children also showed sets of nervousness, neurosis, and psychoneurosis of various kinds and intensities, from light vegetative symptoms, or anxiety symptoms, to distinctly and highly intensive psychasthenic or hysterical sets" (p.
+Moreover, it turned out that these children also showed sets of nervousness, neurosis, and psychoneurosis of various kinds and intensities, from light vegetative symptoms, or anxiety symptoms, to distinctly and highly intensive psychasthenic or hysterical sets" (p.
 253).
 Dąbrowski asked why these children should display such "states of nervousness or psychoneurosis" and suggested that it was due to the presence of OE (p.
 255).
 "Probably the cause is more than average sensitivity which not only permits one to achieve outstanding results in learning and work, but at the same time increases the number of points sensitive to all experiences that may accelerate anomalous reactions revealing themselves in psychoneurotic sets" (p.
 255).

-Dąbrowski's posited association between OE and "giftedness" appears to be supported in other research.
+Dąbrowski's posited association between OE and "giftedness" appears to be supported in other research, conducted primarily by Michael Piechowski and his colleagues.
 It appears that at the least OE is a marker of potential for giftedness/creativity.
 OEs can help teachers and others spot a gifted person.
 Dąbrowski's basic message is that giftedness might be disproportionately associated with a process of positive disintegration and personality growth.